 Calgary, Canada, + Banff National Park

 Calgary is a city that gets its fame for having access to Banff National Park, one of the most pristine places on the planet.
 Well, now with all the attention it’s gotten in recent years for its turquoise lakes and glacial landscapes, you can expect things to change soon.

 Calgary is a modest city with friendly locals who are pretty well-connected with nature, and they sure know how to survive a Canadian winter, where temperatures drop below freezing frequently during late fall to early spring and daylight hours during winter are few.
 In the summer, on the other hand, enjoy daylight that lasts until nearly 11 pm and reasonable temperatures that make hiking feel great.

 Canada as a whole isn’t really known for being dangerous, and you can go worry-free to Calgary as a first-time traveler.
 Within Banff National Park, you’d probably be better suited to focusing on safety from wildlife rather than crime from people!
 My sister had a too-friendly chipmunk jump onto her lap trying to steal her granola bar.

 If your wallet can handle SF’s high prices, it’s worth a visit to see this beautiful and historic yet newly-changed city on the US West Coast.

-SF gets lots of visitors for a reason – places like Lombard St., the Haight, the Mission and the Painted Ladies are a slice of culture that are part of the Californian fabric.
+SF gets lots of visitors for a reason — places like Lombard Street, the Haight, the Mission and the Painted Ladies are a slice of culture that are part of the Californian fabric.

-Why it's safe: SF is very used to visitors and travelers, and has been for many years.
-The city is easy to get around, with lots of options for mass transit (maybe too many?... we get confused reading the maps).
+People in SF are very used to visitors and travelers.
+The city is easy to get around, with lots of options for mass transit (maybe too many?… we get confused reading the maps).